VKing34/ddoswifi/README.md

    3, Select a target or rescan

-   4, If you wanna stop one task, just press CTRL+C in the responded window.
+   4, If you wanna stop any task, just press CTRL+C in the responded window.

-   5, To exit, you can choose "Exit" option or CTRL+C in the main window.
+   5, To exit, you can choose "Exit" option or press CTRL+C in the main window.

 *Don't use it for bad purposes.